Sigrec/Tsundoku/README.md

 ## Important
 ### P.S.
 This Application is Something I Do For Fun during my Free Time
 ### Usage
+1. After downloading the executable (Tsundoku.exe) place it in a folder which I would name Tsundoku then u can place that folder wherever you like.
+2. Pin the executable to the taskbar for easy access (can drag the exe to the taskbar)
-Do not delete or move any files that are inside this zip/folder, instead just pin the Tsundoku.exe file to your taskbar
+3. Do not delete or move any files that are inside the folder in which the "Tsundoku.exe" is, instead just pin the Tsundoku.exe file to your taskbar

-If you lose or delete the UserData.json file u will lose your entire collection, so do not delete it, u will have to start over again, the Covers folder I also made visible incase u want to change the img shown for a particular series just make sure u copy the EXACT name and extension (either JPG or PNG) from the image file.
+4. If you lose or delete the UserData.json file u will lose your entire collection, so do not delete it, u will have to start over again, the Covers folder I also made visible incase u want to change the img shown for a particular series just make sure u copy the EXACT name and extension (either JPG or PNG) from the image file.

 ### Reporting Bugs/Issues
 To report a issue please go to the issues link [Tsundoku Issues](https://github.com/Sigrec/TsundokuApp/issues) and create a issue ticket explaining the problem and how I can reproduce it.
 You can check back anytime to see if the ticket is completed and what version the change was made in.